All those EPPA classes (Strengthenings of the Herwig-Lascar theorem): Infinite languages

 \section{Infinite languages}

-Contrary to languages (with relations and unary functions) without permutation group, when a non-trivial permutation group is present, it is no longer true that for every finite structure there is a finite EPPA-witness.
+When a non-trivial permutation group is present it is not true that for every finite structure there is a finite EPPA-witness.
 Consider, for example, the language $L$ consisting of infinitely many unary relations, where $\GammaL$ is the symmetric group.
-And let $\str A$ be a structure with a single vertex which is in exactly one relation.
+Let $\str A$ be a structure with a single vertex which is in exactly one relation.
 Then every EPPA-witness for $\str A$ needs to, in particular, extend all partial automorphisms of $\str A$ of type $(g,\emptyset)$, where $g\in \GammaL$ and $\emptyset$ is the empty map.
 This implies that every EPPA-witness for $\str A$ must contain a vertex in precisely one unary relation $U$ for every $U\in L$, hence infinitely many vertices.

 First, we generalise this argument and prove Theorem~\ref{thm:negative}: \begin{proof}[Proof of Theorem~\ref{thm:negative}] $\str A$ being in an infinite orbit means that there is an infinite sequence $g_1, g_2,\ldots \in \GammaL$ such that the sequence $(g_1,\id_A)(\str A), (g_2,\id_A)(\str A), \ldots$ consists of pairwise distinct structures.
 For a contradiction, assume that there is a (finite) EPPA-witness $\str B$ for $\str A$.